spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS.Configuration.md

 </div>

 # `NAMESPACE` MAWS.Configuration
-The **MAWS.Configuration** namespace handles any logic related to configuration files and settings.
+Logic related to configuration files and settings.

 There will be more information about how configuration files work here soon.